 One of the most distinct highlights of this particular Oktoberfest is their “Running of the Wieners”, a dachshund race that has become a central part of the festival due to its popularity.

-If you’re feeling confident in your Oktoberfest attire, you might want to participate in the “Best Dressed Contest”.
-You just might win a prize to take home when the festivities have ended.
+If you’re feeling confident in your Oktoberfest outfits, participate in the “Best Dressed Contest”.
+You just might win a unique prize to take home.

 Zinzinnati has also got some delicious German food you won’t want to miss out on, like pretzels, cream puffs, sausages, and of course, bratwurst.